Montessori & Special Educational Needs

 Firstly let me start by saying Maria Montessori’s whole philosophy began during her work with children of differing SEN needs.
 She made observations on how the children interacted with their environment, teachers and resources and from there the Montessori Philosophy was born.

-For me, she was a pioneer who’s work proved that an education is so much more then achieving milestones at a pre determined age.
+For me, she was a pioneer whose work proved that an education is so much more than achieving milestones at a pre determined age.
 She looked beyond that and championed that all children are unique.
 She believed that their individual learning styles should be respected.

 There never has been or will be a “one cap fits all” approach to education that works.
 For me that is the beauty of being part of the human race.
 All so unique but still fundamentally the same in many ways.

 Montessori embraces not only our differences but also the unique ability of every child to progress in a way that suits them.

 Here is a great blog post for anybody interested in some further reading on the subject: